luminus-framework/luminus/resources/md/guestbook.md

 #### guestbook

+* `core.clj` - this is the entry point for the application that contains the logic for starting and stopping the server
 * `handler.clj` - defines the base routes for the application, this is the entry point into the application
 * `layout.clj` - a namespace for the layout helpers used to render the content for our pages
 * `middleware.clj` - a namespace that contains custom middleware for the application